-- Areas of agricultural fields covered by rush which are impenetrable (tall, brown, difficult to walk through) are ineligible. - Areas in fields which have no agricultural value due to the presence of rush combined with briars, nettles, etc are ineligible. - Isolated clumps of mature brown rush within a field are ineligible.
+- Areas of agricultural fields covered by rush which are impenetrable (tall, brown, difficult to walk through) are ineligible. - Areas of agricultural fields covered by rush with limited grazing may also be considered ineligible - Areas in fields which have no agricultural value due to the presence of rush combined with briars, nettles, etc. are ineligible. - Isolated clumps of mature brown rush within a field are ineligible.